graded-cs-resources/IB-Computer-Science-Notes/unit1/02_FirstFunction.md

-# Programming Languagues, Variables, and Functions
+# Programming Languages, Variables, and Functions

 These notes are intended to be used AFTER the "myFirstFunction Typescript" assignment.